-WebLogic Server API Examples and Sample Application
+1.13 WebLogic Server API Examples and Sample Application

 Code examples demonstrating Java EE APIs and other WebLogic Server features are provided with your WebLogic Server installation.
-To work with these examples, select the default installation options when installing WebLogic Server, or select the WebLogic Server examples during advanced installation.
-To access the code examples, start the WebLogic Server Examples domain using the WebLogic Examples Server entry in the Windows Start menu, or launch the startWebLogicEx.cmd or startWebLogicEx.sh script in following directory within your WebLogic Server installation: /bea/wlserver_10.3/samples/domains/wl_server.
+To work with these examples, select the custom installation option when installing WebLogic Server, and select to install the Server Examples.
+To access the code examples, start the WebLogic Server Examples domain using the WebLogic Examples Server entry in the Windows Start menu, or launch the startWebLogicEx.cmd or startWebLogicEx.sh script from WL_HOME/samples/domains/wl_server, where WL_HOME is the directory where you installed WebLogic Server.
 As they become available, you can also download additional examples.